 In my practice I've discovered how similar the soul is to a piece of paper.
 How it can sometimes feel like a flattened tree but just like a piece of paper can become a photograph, our souls can be made sensitive to light and carry so much beauty.

-And this is the reason why I am an artist, to awaken beauty and sensitivity in the heart and home.
+And this is the reason why I am an artist, to invite others to slow down and savor the beautiful.
+And in turn be transformed by that beauty.

 Have you noticed how life often has a way of flattening us?
 For some it's the pace of life more fit for a machine than a human.
 For others it is a soul-sucking job.
 For me it was an abusive childhood.
 I had an imaginative and creative heart but I didn't grow up in a space where it was safe to be sensitive or safe to simply be at all.